evans-dan/crawler_test/README.md

 results.
 Users should be aware that "incomplete" is not synonymous with "unavailable".

+- invalid URLs are returned as part of the results, but with an empty list of images.

 Future development:

 - authentication.
 Strict separation of users and requested jobs.